|Organization:||Massachusetts Department of Revenue|

 The Offer must be accompanied by supporting documentation describing the taxpayer's financial circumstances, e.g., employment status, changes in income, available assets, total liabilities, and any pertinent medical issue.

-When a taxpayer is a debtor in a pending bankruptcy proceeding, and before discharge, denial of discharge, or confirmation of a plan, matters concerning the taxpayer will ordinarily be considered to be occurring within the context of bankruptcy litigation, and consequently, an Offer in Final Settlement will not ordinarily be considered under this Administrative Procedure.
+While a taxpayer is a debtor in a pending bankruptcy proceeding, and before discharge, denial of discharge, or confirmation of a plan, an Offer in Final Settlement will not ordinarily be considered under this Administrative Procedure.
 Instead, the information provided by the taxpayer may be forwarded to the Bankruptcy Unit in conjunction with its management of the bankruptcy case.

 Real Estate Information